 Our increasing global society has transported plants worldwide at an unnaturally fast pace.
 Once a new species is introduced, either from another continent, or another region of North America, its seeds may be carried by wind, water, animals or vehicles.
 Seeds or vegetative structures can be deposited miles from their original sites, allowing the species to spread at a rate that it could never accomplish on its own.
 Unsuspecting homeowners may use invasive, non-native plants in their landscaping.
 Species may easily spread into natural areas from nearby yards and lawns.

-Environmental Protection Agency - Green Acres Native Vegetation Program nvasive Species - Common Buckthorn "Rhamnus Cathartica"
+Environmental Protection Agency - Green Acres Native Vegetation Program

-Environmental Protection Agency - Green Acres Tip Card
+Environmental Protection Agency - Green Acres Toolkit

 Invasive Species - Phragmites "Phragmites Australis"